How Well Do NCA Students Perform Academically?

 The Stanford Achievement Tests are administered in the spring of each school year for students in grades Kindergarten – 2nd grade.

 OTIS LENNON School Ability Test: Elementary

 The Otis-Lennon School Ability Test (OLSAT) is administered in the spring of each school year to elementary students in 1st grade.

-The ACT Aspire is given to students in 3rd-10th-grade.
+The ACT Aspire is given to students in 3rd-9th-grade.
 Results from the Aspire test series allows administrators, faculty, students, and parents to track students' college and career readiness.
-The Early High School Aspire test series (9th and 10th-grade) also provides students with a predicted ACT score, allowing students to identify areas for academic growth.
+The Early High School Aspire test series (9th grade) also provides students with a predicted ACT score, allowing students to identify areas for academic growth.
 Furthermore, students undergo periodic testing, approximately once a month, to capture progress throughout the school year.
 The results from the data are provided to teachers and administrators to make adjustments to curriculum and instruction if necessary.

 PSAT/NMSQT: High School Division